 In 2020 a group of neighbors secured a Community Partnership Grant through the Seattle Department of Neighborhoods to install barrel-planters along key streets in order to slow traffic and make our streets safer for pedestrians, cyclists, and children.
-These blue, self-watering planter barrels are a low-cost and nimble alternative to permanent concrete traffic barriers and chicanes.
+These blue, self-watering planter barrels are a low-cost and nimble traffic-calming alternative to permanent concrete barriers or chicanes.

-By placing planter barrels at critical locations, the NE Greenwood Homezone will limit cut-through traffic and speeding cars on our residential streets while still allowing emergency, delivery, and service vehicles to use our residential streets.
+By placing planter barrels at critical locations, the NE Greenwood Homezone has reduced cut-through traffic and speeding cars on many of our residential streets while still allowing emergency, delivery, and service vehicles access.

-This project is funded by a Neighborhood Matching Fund award from Seattle Department of Neighborhoods
+This project was funded by a Neighborhood Matching Fund award from Seattle Department of Neighborhoods

 Where would you like to see strategically-placed planters that will slow cars and discourage cut-through traffic?